douglassjohnandrew/EnhancedInvokeVBA/README.md

 - **EntryMethodParameterValues** - A collection of values to be passed as entry method parameters.
 For example, {"Paul Smith", 37}
 - **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file where VBA code runs
 - **OpenReadOnly** - If True, then open the Excel file in read-only mode.
 If False, then open the Excel file normally
-- **SaveChanges** - If True, then save the Excel file after VBA finishes (using ThisWorkbook.Save).
+- **SaveChanges** - If True, then save the Excel file after VBA finishes.
 If False, then the Excel file is not saved
 - **Visible** - If True, then the Excel file is visible as VBA runs.
 If False, then the Excel file is not shown

 Other notes about this library: